 We do not make recommendations.
 This is because it is difficult to give evidence-based conservation advice that is appropriate for every context.
 Instead, we provide evidence and an assessment of that evidence, which should be interpreted by conservationists who understand their own site and national or regional situation.

 Conservation Evidence is based at the University of Cambridge, UK, with collaborators and advisers in all continents of the world.
 The project was conceived by William J. Sutherland and is managed by Rebecca K Smith.
 For the rest of our team see FAQ Who are the Conservation Evidence team?

-Conservation Evidence has received funding from the British Ecological Society, Arcadia, MAVA, the Natural Environment Research Council, Natural England, the Economic and Social Research Council, Synchronicity Earth, The Nature Conservancy and Waitrose Ltd.
+Conservation Evidence has received funding from the British Ecological Society, Arcadia, MAVA, the Natural Environment Research Council, Natural England, the Economic and Social Research Council, Synchronicity Earth, The Nature Conservancy, A.G Leventis Foundation and Waitrose Ltd.